 There are two main types of carpal tunnel release surgery: open and endoscopic.
 In both cases, your doctor cuts the ligament around the carpal tunnel to take pressure off the median nerve and relieve your symptoms.
 After the surgery, the ligament comes back together, but with more room for the median nerve to pass through.

 - Open surgery involves a larger cut, or incision -- up to 2 inches from your wrist to your palm.

 - In endoscopic surgery, your surgeon makes one opening in your wrist.
-He may also make one in your arm.
+They may also make one in your arm.
 These cuts are smaller, about a half-inch each.
-He then places a tiny camera in one of the openings to guide him as he cuts the ligament.
+They then place a tiny camera in one of the openings to guide them as they cut the ligament.

 Because the openings are smaller with endoscopic surgery, you may heal faster and have less pain.
 Ask your doctor which operation is best for you.